Ruth-Mwangi/Check-Me-Out/README.md

 * Checkout
 * Adding Checkout data to the Expense feature
 * Fix issue of scanning same item multiple times
+* Maintain data in recyclerview when switching of view occurs and reset recyclerview after checkout

 ## Getting Started